radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Since dealing with certificates can create a lot of issues, both for implementers and administrators, for the re-specification we wanted to create an alternative to insecure RADIUS transports like RADIUS/UDP that can be deployed easily without much additional administrative overhead.

 As with the supported transports, the assumption is that RADIUS servers are generally believed to be less constrained than RADIUS clients.
-Since some client implementations already support using certificates for mutual authentication and there are several use cases, where pre-shared keys are not usable (e.g. a dynamic federation with changing members), the decision was made that, analog to the supported transports, RADIUS servers must implement both certificates with PKIX trust model and TLS-PSK as means of mutual authentication.
+Since some client implementations already support using certificates for mutual authentication and there are several use cases, where pre-shared keys are not usable (e.g. a dynamic federation with changing members), the decision was made that, analog to the supported transports, RADIUS/(D)TLS servers must implement both certificates with PKIX trust model and TLS-PSK as means of mutual authentication.
-RADIUS clients again can choose which method is better suited for them, but must, for compatibility reasons, implement at least one of the two.
+RADIUS/(D)TLS clients again can choose which method is better suited for them, but must, for compatibility reasons, implement at least one of the two.

 ## Changes in application of TLS
 {: #design_changes_in_tls}